Condo Insurance

 Dwelling (Interior) Coverage

-Pays to rebuild or repair the inside of your unit-walls, floors, cabinets, and fixtures-if they're damaged by fire, smoke, water, or other covered losses.
-Coverage limits are tailored to your upgrades and what your HOA bylaws say you're responsible for.
+Coverage to rebuild or repair the inside of your unit the walls, floors, cabinets, and fixtures-if they're damaged by fire, smoke, water, or other covered losses.
+Coverage limits are tailored to your personal property and what your HOA bylaws say you're responsible for.

 Personal Property